Crash Love: Release and promotion

 The album's title was announced as Crash Love in February 2009, and in July its release date was set as September 29.
 A viral marketing campaign was used to reveal the album's tracks, with songs announced one-by-one on the band's website as fans sent messages to a Twitter account.
 The full track listing and album art were reported by various music publications on August 21.
 In announcing the completion of Crash Love, Havok stated that "personally, I've never been more proud of an AFI record" and called it "the album by which we'll be remembered."
-The band later noted that, compared to the success of Decemberunderground, much of the general public seemed unaware of the release of Crash Love, marking the first time an AFI album had not made at least as big of an impact as their previous effort.
+The band later noted that, compared to the success of Decemberunderground, much of the general public seemed unaware of the release of Crash Love, marking the first time an AFI album had not made at least as big an impact as their previous effort.
 They appeared at the Reading and Leeds Festivals in the UK in August 2009.
 The album's first single, "Medicate", became available for purchase through iTunes on August 25, 2009, was released to radio stations September 1, and is included as a playable track in the video game Guitar Hero 5.
 The band previewed the album on their MySpace page for two days starting September 22, a week ahead of its official release.

 Deluxe CD and digital download editions of Crash Love include a number of b-side and demo tracks as additional content.
 The album debuted at number 12 on the Billboard 200, selling 52,000 copies in the US in its first week.
 A special edition release features the album cover art in black.
 In November and December 2009, the band went on a North American tour with Gallows, who later dropped off and were replaced by Dave Hause of the Loved Ones and Jonny Craig of Emarosa.
 They ended the year with an appearance at the KROQ Almost Acoustic Christmas festival.
 From December 2009, the band hosted a web series on Buzznet that detailed the majoing of the album.
 AFI went on another North American tour in January 2010, with main support from Ceremony, and Wolves and Thieves and Viva Hate appearing on select dates.
 On February 4, 2010, a music video was released for "Beautiful Thieves".
 Following this, they toured Australia as part of the Soundwave festival and then went on a short Southeast US tour with support from the Loved Ones and Scarlet Grey.
 In April 2010, the band went on a UK tour with Sick of It All and the Dear & Departed, leading up to an appearance at the Groezrock festival in Belgium.
 They played a handful of Midwest shows with Scarlet Grey.
 In August 2010, the band went on a US tour with Green Day and appeared at Lollapalooza.